iangsohan/Sudoku/README.md

 ## Introduction

 "Sudoku Solver" is a standard 9x9 sudoku solver GUI designed with Qt-based C++.
 The GUI is designed for Windows computers, but the outline code for the back-tracking algorithm is also provided.
 "Sudoku Solver" allows the user to enter any valid sudoku into the displayed grid where it is then able to be solved.
 (Note: A sudoku is only guaranteed to be unique if there are at least 17 given digits, otherwise the solver only offers one of the possible solutions.)
+Visit [Projects](http://iangsohan.com/projects.html) to see a visual.

 ## Code Samples